dinesh99639/securitypass/README.md

 Most of the users usually set passwords which are of strong so that they can be easily remembered, but this causes the brute force attack to be successful.
-But using this method, we can save accounts for brute force attack as they entry of passwords is restricted only to 5 times.
+But using this method, we can save accounts for brute force attack as they entry of passwords is generated in random and wrong attempts restricted only to 5 times.
 This method uses random generation of numbers for buttons to enter the password.
 Hence this is a suitable method for securing passwords.